Why BOK chief calls for fewer SNU students from Gangnam

 Rhee blamed "the constant presence of excessive demand on properties" for high real estate prices in the greater capital region, and especially southern Seoul, at a symposium on Aug.
 27.

-“Endless demand, fueled by education frenzy, solidified the idea that real estate investments in the southern Seoul region would never fail,” said the governor, adding that “a decision by faculty at Seoul National University, Yonsei University and Korea University can provide an opportunity to make a huge impact and break away from harmful equilibrium, even without any legislative revisions or government policies.”
+“Endless demand, derived from education frenzy, solidified the idea that real estate investments in the southern Seoul region would never fail,” said the governor, adding that “a decision by faculty at Seoul National University, Yonsei University and Korea University can provide an opportunity to make a huge impact and break away from harmful equilibrium, even without any legislative revisions or government policies.”

 Reactions to the bold proposal have been mixed at best, with critics pointing out that the suggestion lacks practical feasibility.